About Residence Life

-The Housing and Residence Life Department of Lackawanna College seeks to advance knowledge, both formal and informal, and create an environment that will allow all resident students to obtain their intellectual and personal goals.
+The Housing and Residence Life Department of Lackawanna College seeks to advance knowledge, both formal and informal, to create an environment that will allow all resident students to obtain their intellectual and personal goals.

 You will have opportunities to grow personally and professionally while rooming on campus.
 Our staff aims to help you create positive memories for you to allow you to look back at your time here as a successful one; with good grades, good times, and lasting friendships.